jml/bazel-haskell-experiment/README.rst

 Estimate: 0.5 hours

-- [ ] create a minimal Haskell executable that depends on a minimal library
+- Create a minimal Haskell executable that depends on a minimal library
-- [ ] build it with ghc, documenting commands used
+- Build it with ghc, documenting commands used

 1. Pure, native, dynamic
 ------------------------

 Estimate: 1.5 hours

-- [ ] build it with Bazel using fyquah95's build rules
+- Build it with Bazel using fyquah95's build rules
-- [ ] build it with Bazel using benley's build rules
+- Build it with Bazel using benley's build rules
-- [ ] set up some way to easily toggle between them
+- Set up some way to easily toggle between them

 2. Pure, native, static
 -----------------------

 Estimate: 3 hours

-- [ ] Try to statically link the minimal executable using ghc
+- Try to statically link the minimal executable using ghc
-- [ ] Encode that effort into Bazel rules, somehow
+- Encode that effort into Bazel rules, somehow
-- [ ] Build statically with Bazel
+- Build statically with Bazel

 3. C dependencies, native, dynamic
 ----------------------------------

 Estimate: 2 hours

-- [ ] Extend the example to depend on a Haskell library that depends on a C library (highlighter2 or cryptonite, perhaps)
+- Extend the example to depend on a Haskell library that depends on a C library (highlighter2 or cryptonite, perhaps)
-- [ ] Build it with GHC
+- Build it with GHC
-- [ ] Build it with Bazel
+- Build it with Bazel

 4. C dependencies, native, static
 ---------------------------------

 Estimate: 3 hours

-- [ ] Statically link that using GHC
+- Statically link that using GHC
   (this will probably require static versions of the dependent libraries)
-- [ ] Encode that into Bazel rules
+- Encode that into Bazel rules
-- [ ] Statically link with Bazel
+- Statically link with Bazel

 5. Publish
 ----------